Naming of comets

 Comets have been observed for over 2,000 years.
-During that time, several different systems have been used to assign names to each comet, and as a result many comets have more than one name.
+During that time, several different systems have been used to assign names to each comet.
+As a result, many comets have more than one name.

 The simplest system names comets after the year in which they were observed (e.g. the Great Comet of 1680).
-Later a convention arose of using the names of people associated with the discovery (e.g. Comet Hale–Bopp) or the first detailed study (e.g. Halley's Comet) of each comet.
-During the twentieth century, improvements in technology and dedicated searches led to a massive increase in the number of comet discoveries, which led to the creation of a numeric designation scheme.
-The original scheme assigned codes in the order that comets passed perihelion (e.g. Comet 1970 II).
-This scheme operated until 1994, when continued increases in the numbers of comets found each year resulted in the creation of a new scheme.
-This system, which is still in operation, assigns a code based on the type of orbit and the date of discovery (e.g. C/2012 S1).
+Later a convention arose of naming comets after the people who discovered them (e.g. Comet Hale–Bopp) or performed the first detailed study of that comet (e.g. Halley's Comet).

+During the twentieth century, improvements in technology and dedicated searches led to a massive increase in the number of comet discoveries, which was accommodated by introducing a numeric designation scheme.
+The original scheme assigned a code that depended on the order comets were observed to pass through perihelion (e.g. Comet 1970 II).
+Continued increases in the numbers of comet discoveries made this scheme impractical, so a new system was adopted in 1994 and remains in operation.
+The current system assigns a code based on the type of orbit and the date of discovery (e.g. C/2012 S1).